Kayli/logspub/physics/physics.md

 - si system
   - most widely used system of units and is used in everyday life, commerce, and most scientific and engineering applications
+  - units
     - base units
-    - fundamental
-    - can't be derived from other units
+      - fundamental, can't be derived from other units
       - 7 in total
         - length: meter
         - mass: kilogram
         - time: second
         - temperature: kelvin (K)
         - amount of substance: mole (mol)
         - electric current: ampere
         - luminous intensity: candela (cd)
     - derived units
       - well defined
       - can be derived from base
+  - prefixes
+    - deka    10^1
+    - hecto   10^2
+    - kilo    10^3

 - natural units
   - alternative system of units that can be used to describe physical phenomena